alshedivat/al-folio/_drafts/2021-05-25-interview.md

 #### Weak

+* **Not really talkative and sociable person, shy**\
+*I am not the person to start the conversation first.
+It sometimes takes me time to blend in the group.*
+*As the reason of it, I am a bit shy.*

 * **Competitive**\
 *I always want to be the best.
 Sometimes I spend to much time on unneccessary things just to overcome other people's results.
 As a consequence I like playing competitive games like chess, ping-pong, football and volleyball.*

-* **Not really talkative and sociable person, shy**\
-*I am not the person to start the conversation first.
-It sometimes takes me time to blend in the group.*
-*As the reason of it, I am a bit shy.*

 * **I work better when my achivements and merits are recognized**\
 *It helps me to keep motivation when I am being praised.*

-### Javascript -> Fast Learner

-I have received a task to prepare a javascript applets on statistics.
-At that time I didn't know that language at all.
-During 7 months a learned JS and prepared 10 applets.

 <hr>